eliasson/markuseliasson.se/content/article/bittorrent-in-python.md

 [b'spam', b'eggs', 123]

 # A dict starts with a 'd' and is terminated with a 'e'. objects
-# inbetween those characters must be pairs of string + object.
+# in between those characters must be pairs of string + object.
 # The order is significant in a dict, thus OrderedDict (from
 # Python 3.1) is used.
 >>> Decoder(b'd3:cow3:moo4:spam4:eggse').decode()